El Deseo

-El Deseo S.A. is a film production company owned by the Almodóvar brothers (Pedro and Agustín).
-The company has financed all the films directed by Pedro starting from The Law of Desire in 1987 but has also produced films not directed by the manchego director, in particular it has given the opportunity to debut a new generation of filmmakers such as Álex de la Iglesia and Isabel Coixet.
+El Deseo S.A. is a film production company founded by Pedro Almodóvar and his brother Agustín in 1986.
+The company has financed all the films directed by Pedro starting from The Law of Desire in 1987 but has also produced films by other directors, such as Álex de la Iglesia and Isabel Coixet.

 The American Film Institute celebrated El Deseo's 25th anniversary in Los Angeles.